tonstey/cse15l-lab-reports/lab2.md

 ![Image](Lab2HowAreYou.png) \
-The method that was called was the handleRequest method.\
+After starting the server, the method that was called was the \
+handleRequest method in the Handler class.\
 The argument for this method is the URL of the server.\
 There are two relevant fields to the method: str and num.\
 The values of these two are "1.
 Hello\n" and 1, respectively.\